prototypefund/open-theater-api/README.md

 #### Provisioning Server
 A server hosting one or more project and channel specific provisioning endpoints and/or their fileLists and/or their associated asset files to be downloaded and chached by clients in the provisioning process.

+#### Trigger Server
+A server hosting one or more project and/or channel specific trigger endpoints.
+Delivers real time trigger payloads to clients that are subscribed to its endpoints.

 ## Provisioning API

+status: test ready

 ### Terminology